gviloria/gviloria.github.io/projects/project-5.md

 <img src="../images/my_art3.jpg" style="max-width:90%;">

 Through art, my love for programming also sparked.
 I've always appreciated and enjoyed the art design from all the video games I've played throughout the years.
-At one point I got so inspired, I wanted to learn how the developers built my favorite video games.
-I wanted to make my own game to share with others, and it is still a dream of mine.
+And at one point I got so inspired, that I wanted to learn how the programmers pieced together my favorite video games.
+I wanted to learn the process of coding in hopes to make my own game or application to share with others just like I have been with my art.
+Which is why I'm studying CS!

 What amazes me is that with art and programming, you can build something absolutely beautiful and amazing...almost out of nothing!
+My creativity can run wild through both.

 Anyways, I hope you enjoy my art!

 My art gallery can be found [here](http://xiloria.deviantart.com/)